Deep learning approaches show promise for predicting childhood malnutrition: A comparative study with traditional machine learning methods using survey data: Discussion

-\textit{Limitation and Future Work}\\ The NMICS dataset relies on self-reported data, introducing recall and social desirability bias.
+The NMICS dataset relies on self-reported data, introducing recall and social desirability bias.
 Although extensive for a demographic survey, the feature set is relatively limited for complex predictive modeling, and substantial missing data in some variables required imputation, which may have affected model performance.
 The moderate predictive accuracy likely stems from the indirect nature of sociodemographic predictors and the relatively small sample size ($n=6,416$) for training machine and deep learning models.
 Future work should incorporate other potential factors such as maternal nutritional status and health during pregnancy, gestational age, breastfeeding practices and duration, and micronutrient supplementation to achieve better predictive performance.
 Future research should explore ensemble approaches combining TabNet's attention mechanism with SVM's discriminative boundaries, implement cost-sensitive learning with asymmetric penalties for false negatives, and investigate transfer learning from larger multi-country survey datasets to improve performance on Nepal-specific data.
+Combining stunting, wasting, and underweight into a single binary outcome obscures clinically important distinctions between underweight, stunting, and wasting, which require different intervention strategies.
+Our composite approach suits population-level screening but limits clinical actionability for intervention type selection.
+Future research should develop condition-specific prediction models to enable more targeted clinical decisions.